 Dynamic and stimulating, our Linux Network and System Administration short course is highly motivating and engaging – providing you with a fantastic opportunity to expand your Linux knowledge and skills.

 You must bring your own laptop to this class.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

-Evangelos Tsiontsis has extensive academic and professional experience in Networks and computer Science.
-He has a BSc/MEng in Electrical and Computer Engineering from the Aristotle University of Thessaloniki (Greece) and an MSc degree in Telecommunication and Personal communication Systems from KCL.
-He has worked as a Research Assistant in the Centre of Telecommunication Research (CTR) of King's College in the area of peer-to-peer networks where he developed his own p2p application.
+Evangelos Tsiontsis has extensive academic and professional experience in Networks and computer science.
+He has a BSc/MEng in Electrical and Computer Engineering from the Aristotle University of Thessaloniki (Greece) and an MSc in Telecommunication and Personal Communication Systems from KCL.
+He has worked as a Research Assistant in the Centre of Telecommunication Research (CTR) of King's College London in the area of peer-to-peer (p2p) networks where he developed his own p2p application.
 After working as network administrator in various companies in UK, he is now the co-founder and developer of the software company statementreader.com.